Your shopping cart is empty!

 Articulated arm motors allow more leeway with mounting tolerances but can require wider pillars for mounting.

-They also use an arm whose joint closes up as the gate opens, so users have to be aware of the risks of getting something caught inside the arm.
+They also use an arm whose joint closes up as the swing gate opens, so users have to be aware of the risks of getting something caught inside the arm.

 Iron rusts when it is exposed to water and air.
 Again, surface treatment will help delay the process, but rust is hard to eliminate.

 Aluminium gates don’t rust, warp, twist or rot.
 Gaps stay tight and fixings stay fixed.